Steelers Squash Ravens; Brown Throws Sideline Tantrum

 “The quarterback needs to play better,” he said.

 Roethlisberger completed 18 out of 30 passes for 216 yards and a touchdown.
-And combined with the strong effort from Bell, who finally looked like his usual self after missing all of training camp and preseason due to a contract dispute, and struggling to get on track during the first three weeks, the entire Steelers offense looked solid, amassing 381 total yards and controlling the ball for over 35 minutes.
+And combined with the strong effort from Bell, who finally looked like his usual self after missing all of training camp and preseason due to a contract dispute and struggling to get on track during the first three weeks, the entire Steelers offense looked solid, amassing 381 total yards and controlling the ball for over 35 minutes.

 The Pittsburgh defense proved just as strong, with back-to-back interceptions in the fourth quarter to seal the contest.